ccnmtl/case-consortium/content/case/case_24.md

 "school": ""
 "slug": "LifeontheLine"
 "status_id": "1"
-"teaching_note": "Monitor Teaching Note.pdf"
+"teaching_note": "http://ccnmtl.columbia.edu/projects/caseconsortium/casestudies/24/casestudy/files/global/24/Monitor Teaching Note.pdf"
 "teaser": "This case treats the hard choices which confront a news organization when\
   \ violence strikes one of its reporters.
 Use in course/class on international reporting\
   \ or crisis management. "
-"thumb": "csm_office_img_assist_custom.jpg"
+"thumbnail": "/img/case/case_thumb_24.jpg"
 "title": "A Life on the Line: The &lt;i&gt;Christian Science Monitor&lt;/i&gt; and\
   \ Jill Carroll"
 "title_color": "#993300"